HermanKoii/koii-dumper-reveal/README_Prometheus.md

 ## Project Overview

-A blockchain transaction analysis node designed to monitor and track KOII token movements across the Koii network.
-This open-source project provides a sophisticated system for detecting and analyzing significant blockchain transactions, with a focus on exchange interactions and potential market activities.
+The Koii Blockchain Transaction Analysis Node is an open-source solution designed to enhance transparency and monitoring of KOII token transactions on the Koii blockchain network.
+This project provides a sophisticated system for tracking and analyzing blockchain activities, with a focus on identifying significant token movements and potential market manipulation.

 ### Key Features
-- Real-time blockchain transaction monitoring on the Koii network
-- Detection of wallet interactions with cryptocurrency exchanges
-- Identification of large token transfers and potential market manipulation
-- Verifiable and transparent transaction tracking through a RESTful API
+- **Comprehensive Transaction Monitoring**: Tracks and analyzes KOII token transactions in real-time
+- **Exchange Interaction Detection**: Identifies wallets sending tokens to known exchange deposit addresses
+- **Large Transfer Tracking**: Flags wallets with substantial balance changes or repeated large transfers
+- **Verifiable API**: Provides a transparent, traceable API with detailed transaction information

 ### Core Benefits
-- Enhances network transparency by providing detailed transaction insights
+- Increases blockchain transparency by providing detailed transaction insights
-- Enables proactive tracking of significant token movements
+- Helps identify potential token dumping behaviors
-- Offers an open-source solution for blockchain transaction analysis
+- Offers an open-source solution for community-driven blockchain analysis
-- Supports the Koii ecosystem by providing a decentralized monitoring tool
+- Enables real-time monitoring of significant token movements

+The project serves as a critical tool for investors, researchers, and blockchain enthusiasts seeking to understand token flow and market dynamics within the Koii ecosystem.

 ## Getting Started, Installation, and Setup

 ### Prerequisites

-Before getting started, ensure you have the following:
-- Node.js (version 16 or higher)
+- Node.js (version 16 or later)
 - npm (Node Package Manager)
 - Git